-Once the Doctoral Student has completed the final draft Dissertation, it should be submitted to the Committee.
-Typically, the Committee will provide feedback to the Candidate within 14 days.
-Any required changes to the document should be made and resubmitted to the Committee.
-This process will continue until all of the Committee Members approve the document.
-At that time, the Student and the Committee should schedule the Dissertation defense.
+Once the doctoral student has completed the final draft dissertation, it should be submitted to the committee.
+Typically, the committee will provide feedback to the candidate within 14 days.
+Any required changes to the document should be made and resubmitted to the committee.
+This process will continue until all of the committee members approve the document.
+At that time, the Student and the Committee should schedule the dissertation defense.

-The Student must create a Dissertation announcement (see Appendix E) and forward it to the Ph.D.
-Program Director (Dr. Lisa Sosin: lssosin@liberty.edu) and the Office Administrator (Ms. Bonnie Gould: bcsmith@liberty.edu).
-A copy of the announcement will be placed on a bulletin board in the DCEFS and e-mailed to all Faculty and fellow Doctoral Students.
+The student must create a Dissertation announcement (see Appendix E) and forward it to the Ph.D.
+Program Director (Dr. Lisa Sosin: lssosin@liberty.edu) and the Office Administrator (Ms.Bonnie Gould: bcsmith@liberty.edu).
+A copy of the announcement will be e-mailed to all faculty and fellow doctoral students.